 Over the years Richard’s other passion has always been producing art: big, bold abstract oil paintings, ethereal pastel portraits of people, table top kinetic stabiles, and hanging art mobiles.

+I have always been an artist.
 I love artwork of all kinds and have been creating works of art starting with cartooning at the age of eight.
 I’m very attracted to big, bold and colorful abstract and expressionist works of art produced by Russian and German painters in the 1930s; also movie posters and pulp fiction magazine cover illustrations from the same era.

 And as far back as I can remember I have always loved the work of stabile and hanging art mobiles maker Alexander Calder.
 I recall being mesmerized as a kid by his wonderful, gracefully moving mobile installation in the middle of a large water fountain at the Los Angeles County Museum of Art; staring at it for hours.
 Calder is a huge inspiration for me.
 I now create Calder inspired Stabiles and Mobiles of my own along with the pastels and oil paintings.